 Comcast offers the latest technology and education to help parents prevent and respond to cyberbullying:

 According to the US Computer Emergency Readiness Team (US-CERT), cyberbullying is about using technology to harass or bully someone else.
-The Cyberbulling Research Center in "2016 Cyberbulling Data" defined it as when someone repeatedly and intentionally harasses, mistreats, or makes fun of another person online or while using cell phones or other electronic devices.
+The Cyberbullying Research Center in "2016 Cyberbullying Data" defined it as when someone repeatedly and intentionally harasses, mistreats, or makes fun of another person online or while using cell phones or other electronic devices.
 You might think bullying has to be physical intimidation or harassment by postal mail or phone.
 But some people use computers, cell phones, and PDAs to abuse others through email, instant messaging, web pages, and digital photos.

 Cyberbullying can take on many forms.
 Often, cyberbullies will adopt more than one tactic to harass a child.